MooerFoes/scal-sdt/README.md

 ### Then?

+If you are running native training, proceed to the next step.
-Run this to generate class (regularization) images:
+If you are running DreamBooth, run this to generate class (regularization) images:

 ```sh
 python gen_class_imgs.py --config configs/your_config.yaml